About me

 Home again

 I am now a faculty member in the School of Social Work at BYU.
 I am in the office of my retired BYU mentor.
-I teach students in the BYU MSW program, I conduct research on how we can help individuals and communities thrive, by getting what works to people who need it more rapidly, equitably, and lastingly.
+I teach students in the MSW program, I conduct research on how we can help individuals and communities thrive, by getting what works to people who need it more rapidly, equitably, and lastingly.
 I stay close to my practice roots by maintaining a small mental health private practice.

 We're back in Lindon.
 I live 2 minutes away from my childhood home.
-My girls are now a walk away from their great-grandparents, grandparents and cousins.
+My kids are now a walk away from their great-grandparents, grandparents and cousins.
 They are attending the same schools I attended.
 I feel so grateful that their lives will be shaped by the wonderful people of Lindon just like mine was.